Deerskin Lederhosen — Authentic Hirschleder, the Original Bavarian Leather

 Size Conversion

-True Waist (in) True Waist (cm) German Size US Trouser UK Trouser EU Size
+True Waist (in) True Waist (cm) German Size US Trouser UK Trouser International

 Continue exploring